- Bangor University: Our commitments to all our students

 Your time at Bangor will bring with it a range of opportunities to develop your skills, become an active member of our learning community, and contribute to the local environment.
 We firmly believe in the value of engaging with your studies, but also in the benefits brought by taking advantage of every opportunity you have to build your knowledge and experience outside of the academic domain.

 Bangor University is committed to providing excellent Welsh medium provision, developing strong bilingual administration, and continuing to contribute extensively to the cultural and linguistic development of the area.
-We aim to be sustainable in everything we do.
+To further develop and enrich its Welsh medium provision, the university is fully committed to play a full role in the activities of the Coleg Cymraeg Cenedlaethol, and take full advantage of its initiatives.

 The University undertakes to disseminate this charter annually to all students and staff via email, on-line and in welcome talks and meetings with personal tutors.